Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Background

-Recent work has begun to apply similar principles to economic and financial systems (see Appendix B).
-The key advantage of the dynamical systems approach lies in its ability to explicitly model the rates of change of system variables as functions of the current state and external influences.
+Researchers have adapted these principles to economic and financial systems (see Appendix B).
+The key advantage of this approach is its explicit representation of how market variables change as functions of current conditions and external shocks.
 This mechanistic perspective enables: